Jare9716/Pokedex/README.md

 # Pokedex
-Simple Pokedex to learn redux
+Simple Pokedex to learn redux and typeScript

 # Libraries